 In the early days of North Sea Diving, safety standards were poor which resulted in several serious accidents.
 The UK Government and the diving industry responded by creating what is deemed by many to be the best guidelines for commercial diver training in the world.

 Much of these original procedures were adopted in other parts of the world and the International Marine Contractors Association (IMCA) the world’s offshore diving trade association, has also created a huge amount of guidance, utilising experiences from diving around the world.
 The Professional Diving Academy is an active member of this forum, contributing regularly to improvements in diver safety and learning.

 The UK is the world leader in the creation of safe diving practices and techniques.
 All of the courses recognised by the International Diving Regulators (IDRF) Forum are based on the original HSE syllabus.
 This includes Australia, Canada and South Africa.
 The HSE has now progressed onto an improved competence based training system, allowing the PDA to implement a more advanced training approach than its predecessors.

 The Professional Diving Academy and its ADC accredited sister diving company, Shearwater Marine Services, are at the heart of the diving industry.
 Through HSE, IMCA and ADC we contribute regularly to improvements in diver safety and learning.
 We understand fully where the industry is going, how it is changing and what training courses we need to develop and deliver to keep apace.

 The mantra “owned and run by divers, for divers,” started right here, and with decades of experience in all aspects of the diving industry we can always ensure that our courses are run in real life conditions.

 You will dive in a vast variety of conditions from:

-Through word of mouth we are arguably the best diver training school in the world and on that basis we would encourage anyone considering a future diving career to thoroughly research your training options before committing to a training provider.
-If possible try visiting us for a commercial diving taster day which we run free of charge.
+Through word of mouth we are arguably one of the best diver training schools in the world.
+We would encourage anyone considering a future diving career to thoroughly research your training options before committing to a training provider.
+If possible try visiting us for a commercial diving taster day which we still run free of charge.